piotrpdev/distributed-systems-ca2/README.md

   + Log new Images - Completed and Tested.
   + Metadata updating - Completed and Tested.
   + Invalid image removal - Completed and Tested
+  + Status Update - Completed and Tested.
 + Filtering:
   + Only send S3 events to Queue / "Log Image" lambda - Completed and Tested.
   + Only send events with metadata attributes to "Add Metadata" lambda - Completed and Tested.
+  + Only send status update events to "Status Update" lambda - Completed and Tested.